KireinaHoro/research-plan/main.typ

   [Autumn 2024], [_Systems Programming and Computer Architecture_],
 )

 These two courses repeat annually.
-It is expected that the doctoral student will continue teaching these two courses for the remaining duration of the doctoral studies to maximize reuse of experience.
+It is expected that the Doctoral Student will continue teaching these two courses for the remaining duration of the doctoral studies to maximize reuse of experience.